africa-covid-19-response-toolkit/internal-dashboard/README.md

 # TackleCovid19

-Covid19 outbreack status monitoring and case tracking for This Dashboard will be used by MOH for internal monitoring
+Covid19 outbreack status monitoring and case tracking.
+This Dashboard will be used by MOH for internal monitoring

 # How to contribute